gem/oq-engine/doc/engine/Installing-OQ-Lite-on-MacOS.md

 ### Set the PYTHONPATH and the PATH

-The PYTHONPATH must be set; also the system PATH must be fix to include the oq-lite entry point
+The PYTHONPATH must be updated to include the Hazardlib and Risklib directories.
+The system PATH must also be updated to include the oq-lite entry point.
 ```bash
 $ echo 'export PYTHONPATH="$HOME/GEM/oq-hazardlib:$HOME/GEM/oq-risklib:$PYTHONPATH"' >> $HOME/.profile
 $ echo 'export PATH="$HOME/GEM/oq-risklib/bin:$PATH"' >> $HOME/.profile